Stevens Point Child and Family Counseling

 - How do I get counseling for my child?
 Call the Stevens Point office at (715) 341-6672 and someone will be happy to help you.

 - My family and friends tell me that I need counseling for my child but I don't think my child needs it.
 What should I do?
-Gretchen is available to help you sort through the challenge of balancing what other people are telling you and your own experience with your child.
-She will want to know your child's strengths, which is what you are seeing.
-If she believes counseling can help, she will tell you what she can offer in counseling.
+Gretchen and Mary are available to help you sort through the challenge of balancing what other people are telling you and your own experience with your child.
+They will want to know your child's strengths, which is what you are seeing.
+If they believe counseling can help, they will tell you how and what to expect when you engage in counseling at Children's.

 - Do I need to bring anything to my first appointment?
 Yes, please bring: